huningxin/webvr/explainer.md

 ### High quality rendering

 In general creating a `VRWebGLLayer` will generate framebuffers at a resolution that is deemed by the UA to be a good balance between performance and quality.
 This may mean that it may use a resolution lower than necessary to get a 1:1 pixel ratio at the center of the users vision post-distortion, especially on mobile devices.
 For the majority of applications that's probably the right call, but some applications will want to ensure their output is as high quality as possible for the device.
 These will usually be simpler scenes with detailed textures, like a photo viewer or text-heavy experiences.
-To accomplish this the application can explicitly request a 1:1 pixel ratio when creating the `VRWebGLLayer`.
+To accomplish this the application can explicitly request a 1:1 pixel ratio when creating the `VRWebGLLayer` with the `framebufferScaleFactor` option.

 ```js
 vrDevice.requestSession({ canvas: glCanvas }).then(session => {